-An additional \$478,112 has been allocated to the Target Date 5-10 Year Outcome, which will be needed primarily to provide funding within an intermediate time horizon.
-Details of the allocation for this Outcome are in Table 7 below.
+Approximately 32%, or \$37.0 million, of MNRI will be invested in the Target Date 5-10 Year Outcome.
+Details of the allocation for this Outcome are in Table 6 below.
 Further detail about the Target Date 5-10 Year Outcome allocations can also be found in Appendix B.